 For nearly three decades, Matt Taecker has been a leader in promoting transit-oriented development and pedestrian-friendly places.
 Taecker integrates essential ingredients for successful projects: urban design, policy/code development, and stakeholder engagement.
 He offers award-winning expertise and received the American Planning Association’s “Best Practices Award” for Berkeley’s Downtown Area Projects including:

 – a public realm plan, and

-Taecker also developed revised downtown zoning (with green and urban design standards) and amended design guidelines (to promote contextual architecture responsive to contemporary needs).
+Taecker also developed revised downtown guidelines to promote contextual architecture responsive to contemporary needs)

 A charter member of the Congress of the New Urbanism, Taecker was a Principal at Calthorpe Associates, where he worked closely with Peter Calthorpe to develop transit-oriented development principles and apply them in a wide range of settings.

 Taecker is a licensed architect and has taught at the University of Southern California, UC Davis Extension, and UC Berkeley — where he earned his Master in Architecture and Master of City Planning degrees.
 His bachelors degree is from the University of Chicago.